sparoodata/mongolens_new/README.md

 ## Prompts

-Here are some example prompts to use with MongoDB Lens:
+Here are some example LLM prompts for inspiration:

 - _"List all databases in my MongoDB instance"_
 - _"Show me all collections in the current database"_